 We don’t typically cover Argentina stocks, and with good reason.
 After all, there are only 17 Argentina ADRs (American Depositary Receipts) that trade on major U.S. stock exchanges, and most of them are either very small, wildly underperforming—or both.
 MercadoLibre stock is neither of those things.

-MercadoLibre (MELI) is an Argentine e-commerce company with a market cap of $38 billion and the stock is in the midst of a significant correction kicked off by a secondary offering in November at $1,550 per share.
+MercadoLibre (MELI) is an Argentine e-commerce company with a market cap of $60 billion and the stock is in the midst of a strong bounce following a 67% decline from September 2021 through last June.

 With both an online merchandising and a growing digital payments business, MercadoLibre is almost a hybrid between Amazon and eBay (EBAY) or PayPal (PYPL).
 As Argentina, and South America as a whole, waited out the virus at home like most of the rest of the world, business picked up for MercadoLibre the way it did for Amazon and Alibaba.